nokia/osgi-microfeatures/README.md

 (the last command creates an OSGi bundle repository to $HOME/.m2/repository/obr.xml)

+# Example:

-## To create an osgi runtime, you can use the com.nokia.as.microfeatures.admin/generated/distributions/executable/launch.jar standalone jar, like this:
+To create an osgi runtime, you can use the com.nokia.as.microfeatures.admin/generated/distributions/executable/launch.jar standalone jar, like this:

 java -Dobr=file://$HOME/.m2/repository/obr.xml -Dcreate=myruntime,1.0.0,runtime.felix,ioh.mux.diameter,agent.proxylet.diameter -jar com.nokia.as.microfeatures.admin/generated/distributions/executable/launch.jar

-The above command will generate a zip file, unzip it and start the runtime:
+The above command will generate a zip file, containing a diameter load balancer, as well as a local diameter proxylet container. unzip it and start the runtime:

+TODO: describe the diameter load balancer, and the diameter proxylet container

 ```
 unzip myruntime-1.0.0.zip